What You Get In Your Kit

 There’s nothing you need to add to this kit, except more cream to use up all those stencils!

 Blick Art Materials offer a kit that contains 3oz of Armour Etch paste, a craft knife, glass cleaner, brush, protective gloves, a range of stencils and an instruction leaflet.

 Mid range in price, this kit is probably just about worth the extra few dollars for convenience – you won’t have to find protective gloves or a craft knife, and there’s double the amount of cream than the Starter Kit below.

 There’s no practice glass though.

-The cheapest and most basic kit is the Glass Etching Starter Kit, again from Amazon.
+The cheapest and most basic kit is the Glass Etching Starter Kit (paid link) again from Amazon.
 This contains 1.5oz Armour Etch paste, a small selection of Rub n Etch stencils, an instruction leaflet, a bit of practice glass, a brush and a stick for burnishing the stencil on.